davidcarboni/scloud/README.md

 The folder you're likely looking for is: https://github.com/davidcarboni/scloud/tree/main/infrastructure/src/scloud

-The other folder you'll want to look for is: https://github.com/davidcarboni/scloud/tree/main/infrastructure/src/github

 This repo contains a set of AWS CDK patterns packaged as functions so you can put serverless architectures together with a few function calls.

 The aim is to make it easy to put together typical infrastructure building blocks that can be reused (and/or tweaked) across projects.